-1) Investors subscribing through distributors or intermediaries:

-- subject to national laws prohibiting any retrocessions to distributors (for example, the United Kingdom and the Netherlands), - or - providing: - advisory service within the meaning of the European MiFID II regulation - individual discretionary portfolio management service.
+- 1) Investors subscribing through distributors or intermediaries: - subject to national laws prohibiting any retrocessions to distributors (for example, the United Kingdom and the Netherlands),

-2) Institutional investors whose minimum initial subscription amount is EUR 500,000 for the CL EUR and P EUR units and CHF 500,000 for the P CHF H unit.
+- o providing: - advisory service within the meaning of the European MiFID II regulation - individual discretionary portfolio management service. - 2) Institutional investors whose minimum initial subscription amount is EUR 500,000.

-The fund has seven unit classes: C EUR, C CHF H, CL EUR, IC EUR, IC CHF H, P EUR and P CHF H. These seven classes differ mainly in terms of their currency of issue, management fees, subscription and redemption fees, their par value, their systematic hedging against foreign exchange risk, and the distribution network(s) for which they are intended.
+The fund has four unit classes: C EUR, CL EUR, I EUR and P EUR.
+These four classes differ mainly in terms of their management fees and subscription/redemption fees, their par value, and the distribution network(s) for which they are intended.